 Beach Camping & Cabins at Stave: Apartments on the west coast of Andøya with steaming 100ºF hot pools built into the landscape – the beach sauna allows guests to combine sauna with a dip in the Arctic Ocean.

-Situated in Andenes, Norlandia Andrikken Hotel offers overnight accommodation in the centre of Andenes or in fishermen's shacks at the nearby Lankanholmen.
+Situated in Andenes, Norlandia Andrikken Hotel offers overnight accommodation in the center of Andenes or in fishermen's shacks at the nearby Lankanholmen.

 Marmelkroken in Risøyhamn offers apartments or cottages with ocean views.